20wash-sharma/GrandOrientalRugGalleryWordpress/wp-content/plugins/facebook-pagelike-widget/readme.txt

 If you loved my plugin & support, please leave your review [Here](https://wordpress.org/support/view/plugin-reviews/facebook-pagelike-widget?filter=5) , so people can use it with confidence.

+= Recommended Plugins =

+The following plugins are recommended for users:

+* [Ultimate Twitter Feeds](https://wordpress.org/plugins/ultimate-twitter-feeds/) With Ultimate Twitter Feeds Widget, you can display your Twitter Profile feeds, Profile List Feeds and Single Tweet on your website quickly.

+= Privacy Notices =

+With the default configuration, this plugin, in itself, does not:

+* use cookies.
+* track users by stealth.
+* write any user personal data to the database.
+* send any data to external servers.

 == Installation ==